artisan-roaster-scope/artisan/_devices/yoctopuce.md

 <a name="Yocto-Sensor"></a>
 ## Yocto Sensor

+*(support for this device type is available in Artisan v2.8.2 and later)*

 This device type is generic sensor input device which binds its two channels to any Yoctopuce sensor interface (`YSensor`) not yet allocated.